 More information about the Youth Commission from email@example.com.

 Individual member bios for the 2019/2020 Youth Commission…..

 Romy Munkres lives in Cornwall, Vermont and is 17 years old.
 She plays violin, viola, flute, whistle, bagpipes and is currently struggling with the tenor banjo.
 She plays in the band Red Dog Riley, as well as Honey in the Hive and plays consistently with her brother Ben.
 Romy also loves to dance and knows a little bit of many styles which she does not hesitate to pull out when she does not have an instrument in hand.

-Fern Tamagini-O’Donnell is a fifteen year old from Wareham, Massachusetts who plays fiddle, sings, and dances.
+Fern Tamagini-O’Donnell is a 15 year old from Wareham, Massachusetts who plays fiddle, sings, and dances.
 She is part of the Young Tradition Vermont Touring Group, and plays with the Cape Cod band Celtic Roots.
 She is an enthusiastic performer, specializing in Irish music and sean nos dance.

 Abi Sandy is 18 years old and a resident of Jericho, Vermont.
 She sings and plays guitar, mandolin, bodhran, and piano.
-In addition to playing with the Youth Commission, she sings with Bella Voce Women’s Chorus of Vermont and is spending three months this spring traveling France, Italy, Ireland, and Scotland to collect tunes.
+In addition to playing with the Youth Commission, she sings with Bella Voce Women’s Chorus of Vermont and is currently spending three months traveling France, Italy, Ireland, and Scotland to collect tunes.
 If Abi could own any musical instrument, she would choose a cittern!

 Hadley Stockwell is 14 years old.
 She plays fiddle and trumpet, and a member of both the Young Tradition Vermont Touring Group and the CVU Jazz Ensemble.
 In addition to the variety of styles she already plays, she currently learning bluegrass!